benghancock/covid19-sfbayarea-opendb/README.rst

 members of the public who are data savvy and want to dig into the numbers.

-In order to achieve that, this project uses Python to transform the data from the format in which is stored for the BAPD into a ``sqlite3`` database.
-The data is then published to the web using `Datasette`_ so that anyone on the internet can look at and query the data.
+In order to achieve that, this project uses Python to transform the data from the JSON format in which is stored for the BAPD into a ``sqlite3`` database.
+The data is then published to the web using `Datasette`_ so that anyone on the internet can easily view and query the data.

 .. _Bay Area Pandemic Dashboard: https://panda.baybrigades.org/
 .. _Datasette: https://datasette.io/